 Your spouse keeps other investments (stocks, bonds, mutual funds) and you keep your retirement account.

 The point here is that there is an exchange of assets whereby your spouse gets more somewhere else, but you get to keep the retirement assets.
 We strongly encourage mediation as an alternative to traditional litigation because it allows you to be creative in your settlement outcome.
 The court does not have the authority to order some of these creative suggestions outlined above.
 So if you want to keep your retirement assets in divorce, you won’t get that if you go to court.
 You will need to make efforts to resolve the matter outside of court.

 With the help of a mediator, you and your spouse can agree to alternatives.
-The mediators at New Jersey Divorce Solutions can help you devise a solid plan for retirement.
+The mediators at Netsquire can help you devise a solid plan for retirement.
 Schedule a client vision meeting here today.